marked42/learning-notes/web/web.md

 ### [**C**ross-**S**ite **R**equest **F**orgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery)

-CRSF exploits the trust that a site has in a user's browser to send malicious request disguised as normal user request to target website.
-Both the user and the target website can be victims of CRSF attack.
+CSRF exploits the trust that a site has in a user's browser to send malicious request disguised as normal user request to target website.
+Both the user and the target website can be victims of CSRF attack.

-CRSF attack can be done by specially-crafted image tags, hidden forms, and JavaScript XMLHttpRequests, even without interaction or knowledge of user.
+CSRF attack can be done by specially-crafted image tags, hidden forms, and JavaScript XMLHttpRequests, even without interaction or knowledge of user.

 ### Prevention